naturalis/mebioda/doc/week3/w3p2/README.md

 Random = taxa were culled from the tree regardeless of trait value or phylogenetic position.
 Selective-on-diversifiers = taxa culled from the tree had the lowes trait value and highest speciation rates.
 Selective-on-relicts = those taxa with highest trait value and lowest speciation rates were culled preferentally.

   2. 2a Each of the treatments occurred at intensity 90%, 0.75% and 0.5% of all the extant taxa in the tree.

 3. The nexus files produced by MESA were then manipulated in R.

   3. 3a The Colless index of imbalance was calculated using the function *colless* for each tree in a time series.
-[R scripts](w2p2/Collecting balance statistics).
+[R scripts (w2p2/Collecting balance statistics).

 4. For the three treatments combined with the different intensities and the control, the Colless index of imbalance values were collected at the key CSR relative times [CSR time, CSR end-mid 1quartile, CSR end-mid, CSR end-mid 3quartile](w2p2/Collecting tree balance and root ages at key time/Collect Key CSR relative times.Rmd) and at [pre extintion time (300), post extintion event (305), at the CRS end-mid time (470) and at the end of simulation (600)](w2p2/Collecting tree balance and root ages at key time/CollectKeyCSRENDMIDtimes.Rmd).